Cosmological Constraints on 4D Einstein-Gauss-Bonnet Gravity and Kaniadakis Holographic Dark Energy: Implications for Black Hole Shadows: Redshift Evolution of the Black Hole Shadow

 \subsection{Impact of Plasma Environment}

-In realistic astrophysical contexts, black holes are not isolated in a vacuum but are surrounded by dispersive plasma.
-The presence of this medium introduces a frequency-dependent refractive index $n$, which modifies the photon trajectories and consequently alters the observable shadow size.
-Crucially, in a cosmological framework, the properties of this environment are not static; they evolve with the expansion of the Universe.
+In realistic settings, photon propagation occurs through a dispersive plasma.
+The plasma induces a frequency-dependent refractive index $n$, modifying photon trajectories and thereby the apparent shadow size.
+In a cosmological context, one may further allow for redshift trends in the effective plasma properties.

-We model the accretion environment as a cold, non-magnetized, dispersive plasma.
-The refractive index $n$ for a photon with angular frequency $\omega(r)$ propagating through this medium is governed by the dispersion relation:
+We model the medium as a cold, non-magnetized dispersive plasma.
+For a photon with local angular frequency $\omega(r)$, the refractive index satisfies the dispersion relation \cite{Perlick2015}

-Here, $\omega_p(r)$ is the electron plasma frequency, defined by $\omega_p^2 = 4\pi e^2 N_e(r)/m_e$, where $e$ is the electron charge, $m_e$ is the electron mass, and $N_e(r)$ is the electron number density \cite{Perlick2015}.
-The term $\omega(r)$ represents the photon frequency measured by a local static observer.
-The physical significance of this relation is that the plasma acts as a dispersive medium where the phase velocity exceeds the speed of light ($n < 1$), leading to the refraction of light rays away from the high-density region.
+where $\omega_p(r)$ is the electron plasma frequency, $\omega_p^2 = 4\pi e^2 N_e(r)/m_e$, with $e$ the electron charge, $m_e$ the electron mass, and $N_e(r)$ the electron number density.
+Since $n<1$, the plasma acts as a dispersive medium and refracts light rays, altering the critical impact parameter \cite{Perlick2015, Xu:2025iwg}.

-To link this local physics to global cosmological evolution, we incorporate two competing redshift-dependent effects: \begin{enumerate} \item \textbf{Density Evolution ($\omega_p$ term):} We assume the local plasma density surrounding the black hole scales with the cosmic expansion history.
-Since the average matter density of the Universe evolves as $\rho \propto (1+z)^3$, we impose a similar scaling on the plasma number density: $N_e(z) \propto (1+z)^3$.
-Consequently, the plasma frequency squared scales as $\omega_p^2(z) \propto (1+z)^3$. \item \textbf{Frequency Redshift ($\omega$ term):} Due to the cosmic expansion, the photon frequency $\omega$ observed at a high redshift $z$ relates to the observed frequency $\omega_0$ at $z=0$ via the standard relation $\omega(z) = \omega_0(1+z)$.
+To connect local propagation to global evolution, we incorporate two competing redshift-dependent effects through a \textbf{cosmological scaling ansatz} intended as a statistical baseline:

+\begin{enumerate} \item \textbf{Density Evolution ($\omega_p$ term):} We assume that the characteristic plasma density of the cosmic population scales with the expansion history.
+Although local astrophysical processes may decouple individual sources from the Hubble flow, the average density of the intergalactic medium feeding these systems evolves as $\rho \propto (1+z)^3$.
+As a statistical baseline, we impose a similar scaling on the plasma number density: $N_e(z) \propto (1+z)^3$.
+Consequently, $\omega_p^2(z) \propto (1+z)^3$. \item \textbf{Frequency Redshift ($\omega$ term):} Due to the cosmic expansion, the photon frequency $\omega$ observed at a high redshift $z$ relates to the observed frequency $\omega_0$ at $z=0$ via the standard relation $\omega(z) = \omega_0(1+z)$.
 Squaring this gives $\omega^2(z) \propto (1+z)^2$. \end{enumerate}